• 001 - the logo.jpg

 Of course, the divide also correlates with the religious one of Catholics vs. Protestants … and when you get such an alignment of political conflict with religious opposition you know you're in for trouble.

 The road to this reconciliation process was indeed not an easy one.
 There had been so much resentment and mistrust – and a lot of it for good reason too.
 The Catholic minority was seriously disadvantaged economically and discriminated against.
-Even in places like Derry/Londonderry, where Catholics actually formed the majority, the Protestants were clinging on to political power, thanks to some gerrymandering concerning electoral district boundaries redrawn to more or less guaranteed votes in favour of the Protestant side.
+Even in places like Derry/Londonderry, where Catholics actually formed the majority, the Protestants were clinging on to political power, thanks to some gerrymandering concerning electoral district boundaries redrawn to more or less guarantee votes in favour of the Protestant side.

 Protests by Catholics against this inequality developed especially from the 1960s, partly in the wake of the civil rights movement in the USA.
 The heavy-handed British reactions against this protest movement only deepened the divide, especially after Bloody Sunday (see Museum of Free Derry).
 And so the societal divide turned into the cycle of violence and counter-violence that euphemistically became known as "the Troubles".